How Many Dart Frogs Can Live Together?

 How many dart frogs can be kept in a 40 gallon tank?

 As a general rule of thumb, a minimum of 5 gallons of space for each dart frog is necessary.
-So, in a 40 gallon tank, you can keep 6 to 8 dart frogs.
+So, in a 40-gallon tank, you can keep 6 to 8 dart frogs.

 However, the number of dart frogs that can be kept in a 40-gallon tank may also depend on the size and species of the dart frogs, as well as the layout and furnishings of the tank.

-If you want to keep that many dart frogs in a single enclosure, ensure that the enclosure has enough floor space for all of the dart frogs, as well as lots of hiding spots.
+Ensure that the enclosure has enough floor space for all of the dart frogs, as well as lots of hiding spots.

 How many poison dart frogs can live together?